onspeedhp/solana-x402-gateway/README.md

 const app = express();
 app.use(express.json());

-// Apply payment requirement to routes app.use(
+// Apply x402 middleware to routes
+// This middleware will automatically:
+// 1.
+Check for X-PAYMENT header
+// 2.
+If missing, return HTTP 402 with payment details
+// 3.
+If present, verify payment and send transaction to blockchain
+// 4.
+Only call next() if payment is verified app.use(
   '/api',
   x402ResourceServer({